Umaama09/board-game-scripts/README.md

 ## Script: `analysis.sh`

 ### Description
-Analyzes a tab-separated dataset of games to:
+Analyses a tab-separated dataset of games to:
 - Identify the most common game mechanic and domain
 - Calculate correlation between:
   - Year of publication and average rating